MarBoKor/CodingTask2/README.md

 	 Interval 2 - [6, 10]:		      [ 6, 7, 8, 9, 10 ]</pre>
 I specifically placed them as shown above so I get a good understanding of the problem, and then the answer was clear.
 First of all I knew that they had to be sorted to make sure that the ones with the smallest start value are always on the top position (Interval 1). <br>
-Furthermore it was clear to me that I had to check if the Interval 2 (the one on the bottom position) is overlapping with 1, thus Interval 1's end has to be greater than Intervals 2's start.
+Furthermore it was clear to me that I had to check if Interval 2 (the one on the bottom position) is overlapping with 1, which is the case if Interval 2 starts within Interval 1.
+Therefore Interval 1's end has to be greater than Intervals 2's start. <br>
-If the end of Interval 2 is greater than the end of Interval 1 the value has to be saved, since these intervals are going to be merged (therefore the buffer). <br>
+If the end of Interval 2 is greater than the end of Interval 1 (but Interval 2 start within Interval 1) they are going to be merged. <br>
-If an Interval, which does not overlap emerges, I thought that the buffered (and merged) interval from before has to be saved to an output list.
+If an Interval in slot 2 (Interval 2) does not overlap, Interval 1 has to be saved to the output list.
-And that the new not-overlapping interval could be stored in Interval 1's position (in the buffer) and used to be compared to the rest.
+And the not overlapping interval in slot 2 has to be stored in Interval 1's position and used to be compared to the rest of the intervals of the input list (which means that we need to iterate through the list).
 This approach/solution is only made possible by sorting the input list beforehand.

 #### Notes: